ArhanCodes/Axo/README.md

 ![Zeppelin Banner](assets/zepbanner.png)
-# Zeppelin
+# Axo
-Zeppelin is a moderation bot for Discord, designed with large servers and reliability in mind.
+Axo is a fork of Zeppelin, a moderation bot for Discord, designed with large servers and reliability in mind.

 **Main features include:**
 - Extensive automoderator features (automod)